tadesouaiaia/prsWorkshop-website/docs/Day2b.docx.md

 <a id="prset-inputs"></a>
 ## Inputs required for gene-set PRS analysis
 PRSet is based on PRSice, but with some addtional input requirements about the gene-sets for which PRSs are calculated.
-In this tutorial, we will use as input gene-sets from the [Molecular Signatures Database](<a id="molecular-signatures-Database-msigdb"></a>).
-However, PRSet also takes as input [BED and SNP files](<a id="other-inputs"></a>).
+In this tutorial, we will use as input gene-sets from the <b Molecular Signatures Database ></b>.
+However, PRSet also takes as input <b BED and SNP files ></b>).

 <a id="molecular-signatures-Database-msigdb"></a>
 ### Molecular Signatures Database MSigDB